Last updated: March, 1 2021

 - Professional service providers, such as auditors, lawyers, consultants, accountants and insurers

-When we act on behalf of our Customers as a data processor, with your consent, we may provide your personal information to our Customers, which includes the information collected when you download a white paper.
+When we act on behalf of our Customers, with your consent, we may provide your personal information to our Customers, which includes the information collected when you download a white paper.

 Occasionally, we will provide our Customers with aggregated information that does not identify you, in order to provide information about trends, demographics (such as location) and organizations that may be interested in their content.

 As we continue to grow, we may purchase websites, applications, subsidiaries, other businesses or business units.
 Alternatively, we may sell businesses or business units, merge with other entities and/or sell assets or stock, in some cases as part of a reorganization or liquidation in bankruptcy.
-As part of these transactions, we may transfer your personal information to a successor entity upon a merger, consolidation or other corporate reorganization in which AvidThink participates, or to a purchaser or acquirer of all or a portion of AvidThink’s assets, bankruptcy included.
+In order to evaluate or as part of these transactions, we may transfer your personal information to a successor entity upon a merger, consolidation or other corporate reorganization in which AvidThink participates, or to a purchaser or acquirer of all or a portion of AvidThink’s assets, bankruptcy included.

 We share aggregated, automatically-collected or otherwise non-personal information with third parties for various purposes, including (i) compliance with reporting obligations; (ii) for business or marketing purposes; (iii) to assist us and other parties in understanding our users’ interests, habits and usage patterns for certain programs, content, services, marketing and/or functionality available through the Platform.
 We do not share personal information about you in this case.